mb21/panwriter/README.md

     - expand `Format` menu
     - spell check
     - improve find/replace
-- make the app launchable from terminal with `panwriter file.md`
 - add a Settings/Preferences window (or should this just be a `settings.yaml` file?) where you can:
     - set a CodeMirror editor theme css
     - edit the default CSS and YAML files